WORLD SURF LEAGUE FANTASY POOL

 What is a League?

 Leagues enable groups of players to pit their teams against each other and compete for the top spot on the league leaderboard.
-Commissioners have the ability to create both Public and Private leagues.

 How does Progressive Scoring work?